emericg/MobileUI/README.md

 - Screen rotation is mostly broken (pre Qt 6.7).

-- Keyboard always appears when an application is brought back to the foreground if `android:windowSoftInputMode="adjustResize"` is set in the manifest (Qt 6.7+).
+- Keyboard always appears when an application is brought back to the foreground if `android:windowSoftInputMode="adjustResize"` is set in the manifest (Qt 6.7).

+- Keyboard doesn't resize/adjust the app view when appearing.
+(Qt 6.7).

 - Switching dynamically between the three window modes is very glitchy, and not advised.
 Especially between the "regular" mode and the other twos.

 - When using the "Regular with transparent bars" window mode, screen rotation will break presentation if no status bar color has been set.
 Setting a transparent color seems to be enough to fix the issue.

+- When using Qt 6.9 / 6.10, Qt has introduced its own "SafeArea" system.
+Because it's still fairly buggy, I would advise not to use it yet, and for that you'll need to use regular `Window` instead of `ApplicationWindow` QML item.

 All in all, window modes, geometry, rotation and many smaller things are just **very** buggy on Android, and subtly broken depending on which Qt version is used.